Manny-D/Qualys/README.md

 ## Description

 In this project, I will go through the process of installing a Qualys Virtual Scanner Appliance using VirtualBox, which will then be accessed through the Qualys Cloud Platform.
-Once configured, I will scan a Windows virtual machine, remediate the vulnerabilities and verify the VM is no longer vulnerable.
+Once configured, I will scan a Windows virtual machine, remediate the vulnerabilities, then re-scan and verify the vulnerabilities were addressed.

 <b>Note:</b> The project is utilizing the Qualys Community Edition and assumes the following:
 - you have [VirtualBox](https://www.virtualbox.org/wiki/Downloads) already installed